ChecklistSystems & SOPsBookkeeping and accounting

 Bookkeeping firms still rely on strong intake, onboarding, and fit screening, so this kind of asset helps operators tighten the handoff between first contact and client setup.

 Treat Bookkeeping Client Onboarding Checklist as one operating piece, not a loose checklist.
-For bookkeeping and accounting operators, a setup checklist for records, software access, deadlines, and communication norms should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For bookkeeping and accounting operators, a setup checklist for records, software access, deadlines, and communication norms should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.